-The State of Maryland provides a generous benefit package to eligible employees and retirees with a wide range of benefit options from health care to income protection.
-The following chart outlines your benefit options for the plan year January 1, 2016 - December 31, 2016.
+The State of Maryland provides a generous benefit package to eligible employees and retirees with a wide range of benefit options from healthcare to income protection.
+The following chart outlines your benefit options for the plan year January 1, 2017 - December 31, 2017.

-Benefit Opt Benefit Options Plan Options Coverage Who Is Eligible Medical PPO Plans Provide benefits for a variety of medical services and supplies.
+Plan Options Coverage Who Is Eligible Medical PPO Plans Provide benefits for a variety of medical services and supplies.
 Benefit coverage levels vary by plan; review the information carefully.
 Medical plans include routine vision services and behavioral health coverage are included.
 Active Full-time State/ Satellite employees Part-time State employees State retirees ORP retirees Prescription Drug • Express Scripts • Express Scripts Medicare Provide benefits for a variety of prescription drugs.
 Some limitations (quantity limits, prior authorization, and step therapy) apply for certain drugs.
 Plan wraps around Medicare Part D for Medicare-eligible retirees and their dependents.
-Active Full-time State/ Satellite employees Part-time State employees State retirees ORP retirees Dental • United Concordia • DHMO • Delta Dental Provide benefits for a variety of dental services and supplies.
-Active Full-time State/ Satellite employees Part-time State employees State retirees ORP retirees Flexible Spending Accounts ConnectYour Care • Healthcare • Dependent Day Care Allow you to set aside money on a pre-tax basis to reimburse yourself for eligible healthcare or dependent day care expenses.
-Active Full-time State Term Life Minnesota Life/Securian Coverage for you in increments of \$10,000 up to \$300,000 Coverage for dependents in increments of \$5,000 up to 50% of your coverage Pay a benefit to your designated beneficiary in the event of your death.
+Active Full-time State/ Satellite employees Part-time State employees State retirees ORP retirees Dental • United Concordia DHMO • Delta Dental Provide benefits for a variety of dental services and supplies.
+Active Full-time State/ Satellite employees Part-time State employees State retirees ORP retirees Flexible Spending Accounts P&A Group • Healthcare • Dependent Daycare Allow you to set aside money on a pre-tax basis to reimburse yourself for eligible healthcare or dependent daycare expenses.
+Active Full-time State Term Life Securian Coverage for you in increments of \$10,000 up to \$300,000 Coverage for dependents in increments of \$5,000 up to 50% of your coverage Pays a benefit to your designated beneficiary in the event of your death.
 You are automatically the beneficiary for your dependent's coverage.
 May be subject to medical review.
-Active Full-time State/ Satellite employees Part-time State employees State retirees ORP retirees Accidental Death and Dismemberment Minnesota Life/Securian Coverage amounts for yourself and/or your dependents: \$100,000, \$200,000, or \$300,000.
-Pay a benefit to you or your beneficiary in the event of an accidental death or dismemberment.
-Active Full-time State/ Satellite employees Part-time State employees Long Term Care The Prudential You may choose one of the following Facility Daily Benefits: • \$100, \$150, \$200 or \$250 Then select a Lifetime Maximum multiplier of: • 3 years or 6 years Provide benefits for long term care.
-Long term care is the type of care received, either at home or in a facility, when someone needs assistance with activities of daily living or suffers severe cognitive impairment.
-Active Full-time State/ Satellite employees State retirees ORP retirees Other relatives
+Active Full-time State/ Satellite employees Part-time State employees State retirees ORP retirees Accidental Death and Dismemberment Securian Coverage amounts for yourself and/ or your dependents: \$100,000, \$200,000, or \$300,000.
+Pays a benefit to you or your beneficiary in the event of accidental death or dismemberment.
+Active Full-time State/ Satellite employees Part-time State employees